kieron-dev/station/README_GCP.md

 vagrant ssh
 ```

-Find out your public IP and send it to your pair:
+Print the command to ssh onto the VM and send it to your pair:

 ```
-curl ipecho.net/plain
+pssh
 ```

-Your pair can now SSH using *your* usename.

 You can now start your pairing session: